drfcozapata/drfcozapata/README.md

 [Email](mailto:drfcozapata@gmail.com)

 - 🔭 I’m currently working on...
 Finishins the translation to spanish of Vue 3 new documentation (I coordinate the team).
 - 🌱 I’m currently learning...
-Nuxt.js 3.
+Laravel 9.

 <!--
 **drfcozapata/drfcozapata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.